 Website bounce rate refers to the rate at which people leave a website without visiting any other page outside the landing page.
-So bounce rate is a single page visit.
-If bounce rate is high, it suggests that people do not find what they expected on the page, they dislike the page or they were able to find answers to their queries and do not need to explore further.
-In cases where they find their desired answers, the dwell time will be high despite that they left without visiting another page.
+So the bounce rate is a single page visit.
+If the bounce rate is high, it suggests that people do not find what they expected on the page, they dislike the page or they are able to find answers to their queries and do not need to explore further.
+In cases where they find their desired answers, the dwell time will be high despite the fact that they left without visiting another page.

 A good bounce rate will be between 25 - 50 percent and that will be excellent.
 A bounce rate between 51 - 70 percent is still average.
 Higher bounce rates are worrisome and calls for some action to bring it to be within the normal range.

 Generally speaking, a high bounce rate is not suggestive of good user experience and you should take some actions to improve the score.

 There are ways to improve bounce rate measures is to do better internal linking on your website.
 The other is to write long form content that deals with every subject being discussed to be able to satisfy the website users and visitors to the page.